Kaiguang/likaiguang-com/blog-posts/how-to-host-static-gatsby-website-on-aws/index.md

 ## 2. Certificate Manager

-I first made sure the region selected was **US East (N. Virginia)**, because later in CloudFront it would only show certificates in this region in the drop-down menu.
+I first made sure the region selected was **US East (N. Virginia) us-east-1**, because later in CloudFront it would only show certificates in this region in the drop-down menu.
 Then I requested a SSL/TLS public certificate with the following domain names.

 - likaiguang.com
 - www.likaiguang.com

-Validation was done by the email method, and the emails arrived instantly.
+Validation was done by the CNAME method, AWS added some convenience by automatically adding the DNS records.

 ## 3. S3

-I created two S3 buckets using a region near me: _US West (Oregon)_.
-Each bucket was named after the domain name I wanted to use.
+I created an S3 bucket named likaiguang.com using a region near me: _US West (Oregon) us-west-2_.

-- likaiguang.com
-- www.likaiguang.com

 ### S3 Bucket: likaiguang.com